www.kevinrdshepherd.info

 Stanislav Grof

 The facesaving last sentence from the Jespersen response is a reminder of the acute deficiency in Findhorn Foundation policy.
 “We wish Mrs. Shepherd well in her advancing years and hope that she can finally put this matter to rest and find peace.”
-Jespersen fails to mention or cite the Letter of Kate Thomas to UNESCO (2007), composed by my mother, and available at www.citizeninitiative.com (last tab).
+Jespersen fails to mention or cite the Letter of Kate Thomas to UNESCO (2007), composed by my mother.

 The reprehensible policy of the Findhorn Foundation against dissidents has for long concerned observers.
 I can here mention my own firsthand experience of this anomaly.
 For many years I have been a witness to the extremist policy, which during the 1990s manifested in a severe repression of my mother’s side of the argument.
 In 1992 her book The Destiny Challenge was published.
 Chapter 14 detailed the discrepant behaviour of Foundation personnel in her direction.